 Cincinnati Music Hall: A classical music performance hall that has been around since 1878.
 It serves as home for the Cincinnati Ballet, Cincinnati Opera, and the Cincinnati Symphony Orchestra.
 It also hosts a variety of public and private events that take place throughout the year.

-JACK Casino: The largest casino in Cincinnati.
+Hard Rock Casino: The largest casino in Cincinnati.
 Located downtown, the casino offers slot machines, poker tables, live entertainment, and a variety of restaurants.